 Where the Wild Things Are–Sendak, Fault in our Stars–Green, Cloudy with a Chance of Meatballs–Barrett, How to Train Your Dragon–Cowell, Diary of a Wimpy Kid–Kinney, Percy Jackson–Riordan, Tale of Despereaux–DiCamillo, Mr. Fantastic Fox–Dahl, Wizard of Oz–Baum, Ender’s Game–Card, Charolette’s Web–White

-Our librarians have won the past FOUR years in a row, but it’s always been pretty close.
+Our librarians have won the past FIVE years in a row, but it’s always been pretty close.
 Phil, our adult services librarian, wanted a championship belt, so Miss Gloria made this for the event: